Theory of gating in recurrent neural networks: How the gates shape the linearised dynamics

 \subsection{{\it Update} gate facilitates slow modes and {\it Output} gate causes instability}

-To understand how each gate shapes the local dynamics, we study their effect on the density of Jacobian eigenvalues near zero and the shape of the spectral support curve -- the former tells us about timescales present in the dynamics, and the latter about stability.
-For ease of exposition, we first consider how these quantities are shaped by the gates in the absence of biases ($\beta_{r,z,h}=0$); we will consider the role of biases later on.
+To understand how each gate shapes the local dynamics, we study their effect on the density of Jacobian eigenvalues and the shape of the spectral support curve -- the eigenvalues tell us about the rate of growth/decay of small perturbations, and thus timescales in the local dynamics, and the spectral curve informs us about stability.
+For ease of exposition, we consider the case without biases in the main text ($\beta_{r,z,h}=0$); we discuss the role of biases in Appendix \ref{app:role_of_biases}.

 Fig. \ref{fig:Jac_spectrum_RMT} shows how the gain parameters of the update and output gates -- $\alpha_z$ and $\alpha_r$ respectively -- shape the Jacobian spectrum.
 In Fig. \ref{fig:Jac_spectrum_RMT} [a-d], we see that $\alpha_z$ has two salient effects on the spectrum: increasing $\alpha_{z}$ leads to i) an accumulation of eigenvalues near zero; and ii) a {\it pinching} of the spectral curve for certain values of $g_h$ wherein the intercept on the imaginary axis gets smaller (Fig. \ref{fig:Jac_spectrum_RMT}f; also see Sec. \ref{sec:marginal_stability}A ).
-In Fig. \ref{fig:Jac_spectrum_RMT} [a-d], we also see that increasing the value of $\alpha_r$ leads to an increase in the spectral radius, thus pushing the leading edge (${\rm max}\, {\rm Re} \lambda_{i}$) to the right and thereby facilitating instability.
+In Fig. \ref{fig:Jac_spectrum_RMT} [a-d], we also see that increasing the value of $\alpha_r$ leads to an increase in the spectral radius, thus pushing the leading edge (${\rm max}\, {\rm Re} \lambda_{i}$) to the right and thereby increasing the local dimensionality of the unstable manifold.
+This behavior of the linearized dynamics is also reflected in the nonlinear dynamics, where, as we show in Sec.\ref{sec:output-gate}, $\alpha_r$ has the effect of controlling the {\it dimensionality} of full phase-space dynamics.

-The accumulation of eigenvalues near zero with increasing $\alpha_z$ suggests a wide spectrum of timescales in the local dynamics since timescales are given by the inverse of the (real part of) the eigenvalues.
+The accumulation of eigenvalues near zero with increasing $\alpha_z$ suggests the emergence of a wide spectrum of timescales in the local dynamics.
 To understand this accumulation quantitatively, it is helpful to consider the scenario where $\alpha_z$ is large and we replace the $\tanh$ activation functions with a piece-wise linear approximation.
 In this limit, the density of eigenvalues within a radius $\delta$ of the origin is well approximated by the following functional form (details in Appendix \ref{app:clumping_and_pinching}):

 where $c_0,c_1$ are constants that, in general, depend on $a_r, \delta$, and $g_h$.
 Fig. \ref{fig:Jac_spectrum_RMT}e, shows this scaling for a specific value of $\delta$: the dashed line shows the predicted curve and the circles indicate the actual eigenvalue density calculated using the full Jacobian.
 In the limit of $\alpha_z \rightarrow \infty$ we get an extensive number of eigenvalues at zero, and the eigenvalue density converges to (see Appendix \ref{app:clumping_and_pinching}):